Ynglingatal: Yngling as common European tradition

 In 1943, Danish historian Niels Lukmann said the Nordic folklore tradition, of which Yngling is a part, originated from the migration period and that people have historically not been Nordic figures.
 According to Lukmann, poems and legends about the Danish clans Scylding and Skilfings, which have much in common with the Ynglings, are part of a tradition from the migration period that really dealt with Huns and Heruli kings, and which has gradually evolved into legends known from the Norse period.
 Krag says this also fits with the Ynglings and he argues for many similarities in names, people and events.

+Line of kings

+The line of kings according to Ynglingatal: